TingWong2/CRUD-Application/README.md

 # CRUD APPLICATION  "My movie librairy"

-My movie librairy has been created with a MERN stack application (Mongo, Express, React, NodeJS).
+My movie library has been created with a MERN stack application (Mongo, Express, React, NodeJS).
 On the movies page, it display your full list of movies.
-For each movie you can see the title, the main actor, the genres, movie's description and the picture.
+When you click on a movie title you will be able to see the selected movie information concerning  the main actor, the genres and read the movie's description with the picture.
-You can update, delete and add all the movies you want to keep in the librairy.
+You can keep building the library by making update, delete and also add any movies you want to include in the movie library.

 ## Project link on Heroku
 https://crud-movie-application.herokuapp.com